oakmac/cuttle/README.md

 ## Development Setup

-To setup a environment for building Cuttle:  (you can of course replace the leiningen bits with Cuttle :P)
+To setup a environment for building Cuttle:  (you can replace the `lein` bits with Cuttle :P)

 1. Install [Leiningen] and [Node.js].
 1. One-time setup.
 Run from the project directory: